With

 In November the storeroom should have had enough

-.
+canned goods to last more than 300 days.
 Instead we found nineteen cases of corn and spinach, and enough slippery peach halves

 in thick syrup for one serving per person per day.
 No other fruit and